 Heat (enthalpy) of Combustion

-- Heat of Combustion of a substance is the heat liberated when 1 mole of the substance undergoes complete combustion with oxygen at constant pressure.
+Heat of Combustion of a substance is the heat liberated when 1 mole of the substance undergoes complete combustion with oxygen at constant pressure.

-- Combustion is always exothermic, cH is negative.
+Combustion is always exothermic, the enthalpy change for the reaction is negative, ΔH is negative.

-- By definition, the heat of combustion is a positive value.
+By definition, the heat of combustion is a positive value.

-- Heat of Combustion can be measured experimentally.
+Heat of Combustion can be measured experimentally.

 Heat of Combustion of Some Common Substances

 4(g), undergoes complete combustion in excess oxygen gas releasing 890 kJ of heat.

 2 moles of methane would combust to release 2 x 890 = 1780 kJ of heat.